zjjfly/Tickeys-Swift/README.md

 Tickeys-Swift is a native macOS menu bar app that plays keyboard sound effects as you type.

+Support for running Intel-based applications via Rosetta translation on Apple Silicon Macs is scheduled to officially terminate in 2027.
 It is a Swift rewrite of [Tickeys](https://github.com/yingDev/Tickeys), with no OpenAL/freealut runtime dependency and a SwiftUI settings window.

 ## Features